 In some cases, an in-line solution for reporting only may pay-off because of reduced cost of testing, supervisor expense or reduction of human error.
 This is a lower priority area for analysis.

 A mining company wanted to reduce the cost of its drying operation.
 Material was delivered to a dryer from an outside conveyor.
-Moisture in the mined material varied depending on where it had
+Moisture in the mined material varied depending on where it had been stored, environmental conditions and condensation.

 Historically, the dryer had been set to deal with maximum drying temperature and dwell time.
 The company did not have a way to detect moisture variation in real-time.